Implementing Uptime Monitoring for my Static Sites

 Full (strict) as my SSL/TLS mode, versus

-Full, I said “sure”.
+Full.
+Without doing any research about it, I said “sure”.
 After briefly looking over the suggested change, I set all of my domains to use

 What I didn’t catch was this: